For the last couple of days I have been

 Melt butter in microwave and add flour to make a roux (thickener).
 Will be the consistency of paste.

-Mix this into the corn.
+Mix this into the corn along with the salt and sugar.
 Continue to cook until thickened.
 Add pepper.
 Pour into casserole dish (9 x 13 if you doubled it) and top with Parmesan cheese.
 Put into 350 degree oven for 20 minutes (or until cheese is good and melted!)

 I have made this recipe for years to rave reviews….the shoepeg corn and the Parmesan cheese make it extra special!